adonisjs/v5-docs/content/guides/auth/api-tokens-guard.md

 ---

 ### name
 The name to associate with the token.
-This is usually helpful when you allow the users of your application to generate personal access tokens (just like the way Github does) and give them a memorable name.
+This is usually helpful when you allow the users of your application to generate personal access tokens (just like the way GitHub does) and give them a memorable name.

 The name property only exists, when you have defined it at the time of generating the token.